kubelvla/mine-and-forest-radar-dataset/README.md

 ### Hugin radar

-PLease note that the Hugin A3-Sample radar used in our dataset is an early demo model not with the same performance as the forthcoming production-ready model.
+Please note that the Hugin A3-Sample radar used in our dataset is an early demo model not with the same performance as the forthcoming production-ready model.
 It is set to the _Short range_ profile, which assures the highest range resolution for the price of 50m range.
 It produces between 5,000-10,000 points that include the power and Doppler velocity values.
 The radar messages are timestamped in the sensor, however they arrive with approx 0.1s lag.

 ### OS1-64 lidar